ukmda/ukmda-dataprocessing/archive/server_setup/migratingBatchServer.md

 ``` bash
 $SRC/utils/migrateSftpAccts.sh oldserverFQDN ./move/sftp_accts.txt
 ```
 This will also update the `ukmon.ini` file for each station on both server.
-Upon next connection, the station should download the new ini file and thereafter connect to the new server.
+Upon next connection, the station should update its local ini file and thereafter connect to the new server.

-This means that the old server must be kept running for a few days, till all cameras have switched over.
+This means that the old server must be kept running for a few days till all cameras have switched over.